anyahush/surf-the-wave/README.md

 - Users can update or delete products from shopping basket
 - Users can securely purchase product(s) from the site
 - Order confirmation will be displayed to user and subsequent confirmation email sent.
-- If a product is 'Out of Stock', this will be displayed to the user and the add to basket button will be hidden
 - Registered users can leave reviews on products
 - Registered users can edit or delete their reviews

 #### Register, Login and Logout
 - Users are able to register for an account
 - Registered users can login and logout of account
-- Users will receive confirmation emails for registering, order summary and deleting account
+- Users will receive confirmation emails for registering, order summary and contact enquiries.
 - Registered users can change their password if forgotten
 - Registered users can view profile containing personal information and order history
 - Registered users can save and update personal information on their profile